 - 1. Assist your child to follow an established routine at home to be ready for the new program. - 2.
 Get your child used to short periods of separation from you while you leave him/her in the care of a responsible adult. - 3.
 Help your child to become more independent and to perform his self-care needs.
-Examples include following simple directions, asking for help, caring for own belongings, putting toys away, hanging up own coat, etc. - 4.
+Examples include following simple directions, asking for help, caring for own belongings, putting toys away, hanging up their own coat, etc. - 4.
 Encourage your child to play by himself or with a peer for short periods of time without needing constant adult attention (not unattended). - 5.
-Help your child to make simple choices.
-For example, choosing which toys she/he wants, or what color clothing to wear, or whether to have crackers or cookies for a snack. - 6.
-Encourage your child to communicate his/her wants and needs using words, gestures, sign language or pictures. - 7.
-Arrange for opportunities to be around other young children: to play and communicate with others, to participate in a group setting. - 8.
+Encourage your child to communicate his/her wants and needs using words, gestures, sign language or pictures. - 6.
+Arrange for opportunities to be around other young children: to play and communicate with others, to participate in a group setting. - 7.
 Expose her/him to play with a variety of toys and materials.
-Teach your child how to use toys and materials appropriately. - 9.
+Teach your child how to use toys and materials appropriately. - 8.
 Read stories to your child.
 Encourage him/her to look at books.
-Enjoy singing songs and playing games together. - 10.
+Enjoy singing songs and playing games together. - 9.
 Talk to your child about going to a new setting.
-Get your child excited about the new program discussing the fun activities that he/she will get to do. - 11.
+Get your child excited about the new program discussing the fun activities that he/she will get to do. - 10.
 Take your child to the playground at the new school so her/she can become familiar with the school setting.
-Talk about this is your new school.
+Talk about how this is your new school.